Quick Help, exercises, and charts are easy to access in several ways in Writer’s Help.

 Exercises from the Resources panel

 Click the Resources tab at the top of the toolbar.
-Select Content by type, and you will see a list of Exercises by topic.
-Click to expand a topic, and Click an Exercise to open it in the content frame.
+Select Content by type, then click into a category of Exercises.
+Click an Exercise to open it in the content frame.
 See How do I use the Resources panel? for more details.

 You can find charts and other supplementary content in several ways: in search results, on content pages, and in the Table of Contents.